First Measurement of the EMC Effect in $^{10}$B and $^{11}$B: Experimental Details and Analysis

 \item So-called $x$-correlated uncertainties vary in size with $x$, but impact all points simultaneously.
 These include uncertainties due primarily to kinematic quantities, like beam energy, scattering angle, and spectrometer central momentum.
 In the region $x$=0.3-0.7, these uncertainties are on the order of 0.1\%, but can grow to 1.22\% at the very largest values of $x$.

 \item Normalization uncertainties contribute to all points collectively, affecting the overall scale of the ratio.
-Significant sources of normalization uncertainty include the LD2 target thickness (0.6\%), solid target thicknesses (0.5-0.66\%), target wall subtraction (0.5\%), and a contribution to the radiative correction uncertainty due to the difference in target radiation lengths and input cross-section models (0.5\%).
+Significant sources of normalization uncertainty include the LD2 target thickness (0.6\%) and density reduction due to target boiling (0.3\%), LD2 target wall subtraction (0.5\%), solid target thicknesses (0.5-0.66\%), and a contribution to the radiative correction uncertainty due to the difference in target radiation lengths and input cross-section models (0.5\%).
 An additional 0.5\% normalization uncertainty was assigned to account for possible acceptance issues hypothesized to explain the difference in EMC ratios observed between the SHMS and HMS.
-A renormalization factor (to be discussed below) was also applied, and we apply a 1\% uncertainty due to this correction.
-The total normalization uncertainty was 1.58\%-1.63\%. \end{itemize}
+The total normalization uncertainty was 1.22-1.29\%.